mcpcpc/mcpcpc.github.io/_posts/2020-12-23-2020-xwm-versus-the-world.md

 	XCB](https://www.x.org/wiki/guide/xlib-and-xcb/) for a more in-depth
 	comparison.
-*   There is a pretty big difference in the cloc footprint, so it’s difficult to compare these from a feature perspective as xwm is considered a “minimal viable solution” and the rest offer a more full-featured user experience.
+*   There is a pretty big difference in the cloc footprint, so it’s difficult to compare these from a feature perspective as xwm is considered a “minimum viable solution” and the rest offer a more full-featured user experience.
 	However, like dwm, xwm is a framework for developers to patch and enhance.
 	So there is nothing stopping users or developers from making xwm more like